nf-core/website/markdown/events/2022/hackathon-october-2022.md

 # Registration

-Registration is now open together with the Nextflow Summit: <https://summit.nextflow.io/register>
+Registration for the in-person hackathon event is now closed.
+You can still register for the on-line event and the Nextflow Summit: <https://summit.nextflow.io/register>

 You can register for either the hackathon or the summit, or both.
 You're welcome to attend in-person or online.
 Attendance online is free, attending in person costs €49 (€59 incl.
 VAT).